 The strategic use of partnerships is a common theme and stand-out strength among the future XQ Super Schools.
 When educators extend learning into and across the community, students get to learn in diverse settings and through a wide range of activities — bringing both variety and authenticity that allows them to simultaneously develop and apply knowledge and skills.
 School-community partnerships expand networks for both students and adults, giving each unprecedented access to one another and helping them to appreciate the value that each brings to the partnership.
-Through our work with the 18 schools on a journey to rethink high school, we’ve picked up some practical strategies for deepening school and community partnerships.
+Through our work with schools on a journey to rethink high school, we’ve picked up some practical strategies for deepening school and community partnerships.

 1. Co-locate with a key institution or organization in your community.